Managing Academic Stress

-For some students, that stress is manageable (and even helpful, providing needed motivation and energy) — but for others, academic stress can become so great that it interferes with their ability to focus and concentrate.
+Sometimes, stress is manageable — and can even be helpful at optimal levels, providing needed motivation and energy.
+But at other times, stress can become so great that it interferes with the ability to focus and concentrate.
 This can turn into a vicious circle, in which greater stress creates problems attending to work, leading to impaired performance, leading to greater stress — and the cycle continues.

-If you feel that your academic stress is interfering with your ability to function in the way you’d like, take action:
+If you feel that stress is interfering with your ability to function in the way you’d like, take action:

 - Connect with CAPS.

-They offer individualized services as well as a drop-in stress management resource center and stress management workshops.
+They offer individualized services as well as virtual workshops and drop-in consultations.
 Also check out the mindfulness and meditation programming offered through both CAPS and Spiritual Life.